 - Who prosecutes Federal Crimes?

-- When do I need to hire a federal criminal defense attorney?
+- When do I need to hire a federal defense attorney?

 - What are the Federal Sentencing Guidelines?
 How do the Federal Sentencing Guidelines work?

-- Do I need a lawyer if I am going to plead guilty?
+- Do I need a federal defense lawyer if I am going to plead guilty?

 - Should I take the plea bargain agreement that I was offered?
 Is this a good deal?

 The Saputo Law Firm has achieved several notable victories in the recent past, including dismissals in two technically-complex cases.
 In the Western District of Texas, El Paso, we produced a dismissal for a federal Possession of Child Pornography case as a result of our Motion to Suppress Evidence.
 In the Northern District of Texas, Fort Worth, we produced a dismissal for a federal prosecution of Obscene Image Depicting Children after our motion challenging jurisdiction and first amendment issues.
 We are currently working on several other major federal cases in various arenas and practice areas.